cabforum/servercert/docs/BR.md

 DSA: Although FIPS 800-57 says that domain parameters may be made available at some accessible site, compliant DSA certificates MUST include all domain parameters.
 This is to insure maximum interoperability among relying party software.
 The CA MUST confirm that the value of the public key has the unique correct representation and range in the field, and that the key has the correct order in the subgroup.
 [Source: Section 5.3.1, NIST SP 800-89]

 ECC: The CA SHOULD confirm the validity of all keys using either the ECC Full Public Key Validation Routine or the ECC Partial Public Key Validation Routine.
-[Source: Sections 5.6.2.5 and 5.6.2.6, respectively, NIST SP 800-56A]
+[Source: Sections 5.6.2.3.2 and 5.6.2.3.3, respectively, of NIST SP 56A: Revision 2]

 ### 6.1.7 Key usage purposes (as per X.509 v3 key usage field)
 Root CA Private Keys MUST NOT be used to sign Certificates except in the following cases: